Skip to content

 Select the forward model implementation / backend (application-specific).
 Keep the default unless you explicitly built and intend to use an alternative backend.

-Some workflows use external line-by-line assets or tools (e.g. for table generation).
+Some workflows use external line-by-line assets or tools, for example the Reference Forward Model (RFM) for table generation.
 These parameters provide paths.

 • RFMBIN (default: -)